-Sheltered, coastal waters of the area, stretching from Geographe Bay (most westerly area) to Israelite Bay (most easterly area) contain important calving grounds for southern right whales; a species having high calving ground site fidelity with mothers returning to calve at the same locations.
+Sheltered, coastal waters of the area, stretching from Geographe Bay (most westerly area), to Israelite Bay (most easterly area) contain important calving grounds for southern right whales; a species having high calving ground site fidelity with mothers returning to calve at the same locations.
 Large established aggregation areas are recognized (according to the Commonwealth criteria) at Doubtful Island and Israelite Bays, while a small established area is recognized at Yokinup Bay (DSEWPaC 2012).
 Twilight Cove, Hassel Beach, Cheyne, Wray, Dillon and Bremer Bays are recognized as emerging coastal aggregation areas.
-While not yet recognised in Commonwealth aggregation area criteria, Point Charles Bay (from Point Anne to Point Charles), Cheynes Beach King George Sound, and Geographe Bay are regularly used by southern right whales for calving and by resting mothers nursing young calves (Bannister 2001).
+While not yet recognised in Commonwealth aggregation area criteria, Point Charles Bay (from Point Anne to Point Charles), Cheynes Beach, King George Sound, and Geographe Bay are regularly used by southern right whales for calving and by resting mothers nursing young calves (Bannister 2001, Salgado et al. 2022).
 The broad coastal area within this IMMA is important as part of the network of critical calving grounds for the population.
 In particular, the zone from the coast up to ~2-3 km from shore along the entire southern coast of Australia is important for coastal movement corridors for southern right whales.
 Movement of calving and non-calving adults has been recorded across broad distances both within and across seasons (Pirzl et al. 2009).

 Criterion C: Key Life Cycle Activities